-To access the inside of a 2120:
+To access the inside of a ReadyNAS 2120 or 3130:

 1. If your system is mounted in a rack, grasp the two handles on either side and pull the system straight out until it locks.

 The system is locked when you hear a click sound.